apple/swift-http-api-proposal/Sources/AsyncStreaming/README.md

 /// provide a conclusive element after writing is complete.
 This is particularly useful
 /// for streams that have meaningful completion states, such as HTTP response that need
-/// to finalize with optional trailers. public protocol ConcludingAsyncWriter<Underlying, FinalElement>: ~Copyable {
+/// to finalize with optional trailers. public protocol ConcludingAsyncWriter<Underlying, FinalElement>: ~Copyable, ~Escapable {
     /// The underlying asynchronous writer type.
     associatedtype Underlying: AsyncWriter, ~Copyable, ~Escapable